 What is being proposed?

-Under this proposed land exchange, BLM would acquire:
+Under this proposed land exchange, the public would acquire:

-- The 557-acre Sutey Ranch adjacent to the popular Red Hill Special Recreation Area in Garfield County, including the historic water rights from the ranch.
+- The 557-acre Sutey Ranch adjacent to the popular Red Hill Special Recreation Area in Garfield County, including the historic water shares from the ranch.

 - 112 acres in Pitkin County along Prince Creek Road near the Crown.
 This private parcel is a highly popular area with mountain bikers and is used to access BLM roads and trails.